-Payments on the Taxable Bonds to a non-United States holder that has no connection with the United States other than holding its Taxable Bond generally will be made free of withholding tax, as long as that holder has complied with certain tax identification and certification requirements.
+Payments with respect to the Taxable Bonds to a non-United States holder that has no connection with the United States other than holding its Taxable Bond generally will be made free of withholding tax, as long as that holder has complied with certain tax identification and certification requirements.
+If, however, the non-U.S. holder conducts a trade or business in the United States and the interest on the Taxable Bonds held by the non-U.S. holder is effectively connected with such trade or business, that interest will be subject to United States income tax, but will generally not be subject to United States withholding tax (including backup withholding).